The Greengage Summer: Production

 The film was a co-production between Victor Saville and Edward Small for United Artists.
 It was meant to be one of several the two made together, a never-filmed adaptation of The Mousetrap intended to be another, with the third being Legacy of a Spy.
 Cary Grant was the original choice for the male lead.
 However, the film was eventually set up at Columbia.

+According to Lewis Gilbert, Victor Saville sent the script to Kenneth More before him.

 More later wrote that Lewis Gilbert insisted he go on a diet before making the film in order that he might be more believable as a romantic lead.
-More did so as he very badly wanted to make the movie.
+More did so as he very badly wanted to star in the movie.

 Hayley Mills was originally offered a lead role.
+Gilbert says his wife saw Susannah York on stage in a production of The Crucible.
+This led to her being auditioned and she was given the role.

 Filming started 29 August 1960 at Shepperton Studios.

 Reception

 The film premiered on 5 April 1961 at the Odeon Leicester Square in London's West End.
 Reviews were positive.
-Varietycalled it a "leisurely, romantic drama."
+Variety called it a "leisurely, romantic drama."

+Kinematograph Weekly called it a "money maker" at the British box office in 1961.

+Gilbert said the film "got extraordinarily good notices" but "didn't do what it should have" at the box office although "it didn't do badly."
+He later argued films about a young girl in love with an older man did not work at the box office such as Love in the Afternoon.

 Lewis Gilbert thought Kenneth More was miscast.
 "He was somehow too normal, it didn't quite work; that's a role Dirk [Bogarde] should have played because you could well imagine a girl of fifteen or sixteen falling in love with Dirk."
+It was the last film More and Gilbert made together after several successful collaborations.

 Susannah York also felt that, though she "loved" the movie "I didn't think that was a totally successful film.
 I always felt that Dirk Bogarde was the person for the Kenneth More role.
 It needed someone with a touch of dark mystery and Dirk would have been perfect."
 (York and Bogarde did eventually appear together some years later in the spy comedy-drama Sebastian, released in 1968).